TechNishant204/MYSQL-EcommerceDB/README.md

-## MYSQL-EcommerceDB
-**E-Commerce Database System**
+## MySQL-EcommerceDB : E-Commerce Database System

-### Welcome to the E-Commerce Database System, a simple yet robust database management system built using MySQL.
+Welcome to the E-Commerce Database System, a simple yet robust database management system built using MySQL.
 This project is designed to efficiently handle key e-commerce operations such as managing customers, orders, and products.
 The database adheres to normalization principles to ensure data consistency, integrity, and optimal performance.

 ## Project Overview
-### This MySQL-based system provides a foundation for an e-commerce platform by organizing data into four core tables:
+This MySQL-based system provides a foundation for an e-commerce platform by organizing data into four core tables:

 **Customers**: Stores customer information.
 **Orders**: Tracks details of customer orders.